Eleveres/simple_sockets/README.md

 because the accept_connection() function is in charge of flushing the recvall tmp buffer for the new socket file descriptor.
-* If you really wish to use the orginial [accept()](http://man7.org/linux/man-pages/man2/accept.2.html) function check how to flush manually the recvall tmp buffer in the documentation of the recvall() function.
+* If you really wish to use the orginial [accept()](http://man7.org/linux/man-pages/man2/accept.2.html) function check how to flush manually the recvall tmp buffer a bit lower in the documentation.

 ### connect_to_server():
 ```C